Beliavsky/Fortran-Tools/README.md

 [flang](https://github.com/flang-compiler/flang): flang (also known as "Classic Flang") is an out-of-tree Fortran compiler targeting LLVM.
 It is an open-sourced version of pgfortran, a commercial Fortran compiler from PGI/NVIDIA

+[gfortran](https://gcc.gnu.org/wiki/GFortran): GNU Fortran project, developing a free Fortran 95/2003/2008 compiler for GCC, the GNU Compiler Collection.
+The gfortran development effort uses an open development environment in order to attract a larger team of developers and to ensure that gfortran can work on multiple architectures and diverse environments.
+Gfortran installation on various platforms is discussed at [fortran-lang](https://fortran-lang.org/learn/os_setup/install_gfortran).

 [gfortran-for-macOS](https://github.com/fxcoudert/gfortran-for-macOS): gfortran for macOS Intel, by fxcoudert.
-Gfortran installation on various platforms is discussed at [fortran-lang](https://fortran-lang.org/learn/os_setup/install_gfortran).

 [IBM Fortran](https://www.ibm.com/products/fortran-compiler-family): XL Fortran for AIX®: Build optimized and tuned Fortran applications on IBM AIX.
 <br />XL Fortran for Linux: Optimize your HPC and cognitive Fortran applications for Linux on IBM Power® Systems, including the POWER9™ processors.